crab-cr/webslug/README.md

 # webslug

 inspired by "slug" from npm, but optimized for my use case.
+Requests for more examples are welcome!
 ```
 require "webslug"